 The French Government website Sécurité Routière provides information on road security and laws, but no longer provides information on the placement of fixed speed monitoring radars.

 - Learn more about speed cameras (in French)

 - Learn how the penalty system for speeding works (in French)

 Warning signs may be placed between one and two kilometres from the first radar, instead of the traditional distance of 400m.
 Several fixed and mobile speed cameras may be located within this zone.
-Speed camera warning signs are to be gradually reintroduced to French roads between 2013 and 2016, so coverage may not be universal.

 Road Conditions and Travel Updates